DLR-SC/tigl/examples/README.md

 directory.
 This script should generate a cpacs file out.xml that contains a space ship in your current directory.

-Remark, this is the new way to access the python API.
-The old way that use only tigl3wrapper.py is considered as deprecated.
-This new internal API give you access not only to the "standard" C API, but also to the functions and structures of TiGL.

 MATLAB-Demo
 -----------